 Workshops & Events

 CHABLIS sponsors a number of aging-related research events and workshops at UChicago and NORC.
 Many of these events are embedded within existing workshops at the University of Chicago.
 CHABLIS sponsored events will be advertised via the CHeSS e-newsletter, through the CHABLIS listserv, and on this website.
-Please contact Kelsey Bogue to be added to one or more of these lists.
 Below we describe some of the workshops on campus that feature research in the demography and economics of aging and how to sign up to receive reminders for each workshop series.

 The Donald J. Bogue Demography Workshop is held on Thursdays from 12:30-1:30 pm and takes place on Zoom until further notice.
 The workshop features both internal and external speakers presenting on innovative research at the intersection of demography and economics across the life course.
 Since the 1984-85 academic year, the weekly Demography Workshop has played a unique and central role in integrating advanced graduate students and postdoctoral fellows into the intellectual life of the former Center on Aging, and now CHABLIS.
 Learn More.

 The Health Economics Workshop (HEW) is an interdisciplinary workshop that features participants from the Social and Biological Sciences Divisions, several professional schools (Business, Law, Public Policy, and Social Service Administration), and faculty from outside the University of Chicago.
-Held on select Thursday afternoons from 3:30-5:00 pm, HEW is an important venue to present research in the areas of health economics, medical decision-making, health services research, health policy, and topics related to population health.
+Held on select Thursday afternoons from 3:30-5:00 pm, in-person at the Harris School of Public Policy, HEW is an important venue to present research in the areas of health economics, medical decision-making, health services research, health policy, and topics related to population health.
 It also provides a forum for professional development and mentoring of students and junior faculty.
 Learn more.

 The Outcomes Research Workshop (ORW) is focused on clinical outcomes, health services, and comparative effectiveness research, patient-centered outcomes research (PCOR), and medical education, with an emphasis on the application or use of social science research methods.
 The workshop is highly interactive and provides opportunities for trainees, fellows, and faculty to present early-stage research ideas or preliminary results, to practice conference talks, or to use the time as a research or grant preparation working meeting with colleagues and senior faculty.
 The ORW originated over 10 years ago as part of the Robert Wood Johnson Clinical Scholars Program and continues to be open to the University community.
 ORW takes place weekly on Wednesday mornings from 8:30-9:30 am and will take place on Zoom until further notice.
 Learn more.